freifunkMUC/puppet-ffm/Readme.md

 a reboot.
 If this is the case, you need to restart fastd by hand.

+# using mullvad as vpn-service
+append to hieradata/hosts/$FQDN.yaml:
+vpn_service: mullvad

+copy your mullvadconfig.zip to puppet-ffm/site/profiles/files/mullvad/ before you are starting puppet

 # fastd clients
 In the file "hieradata/client-peers.yaml" exists an array of public keys of fastd clients.